GigiOniani/Data-Engineering-Projects/Digital Elections | Kafka | PySpark | Redis | Streamlit/README.md

 🗳️ Digital Elections
 A modern, real-time digital election system built with FastAPI, Apache Kafka, Redis, PySpark, and Streamlit.
-This project simulates a secure voting pipeline and provides a live dashboard for election results.
+This project simulates a voting pipeline and provides a live dashboard for election results.

 🔧 Tech Stack
 Component	Tech